gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ![alt text](/DataBuilder/images/GV_Analyzer2.png?raw=true)

-In the analysis result(available in "Data Integration Monitor"), you can find the execution infirmation.
+#### In the analysis result, which is available in "Data Integration Monitor", you can find the execution information.

   -  Run Time
   -  Memory Consumption
   -  Statistics (processed records in each node)
--

 ![alt text](/DataBuilder/images/GV_Analyzer3.png?raw=true)

 #### 2.2.4.
 Data Access Controls